peterstansfeld/palavo/README.md

 2        1
 2        2
 ;2        3
-2        3        1                           logic_capture (moved from PIO1)
+2        3        1                           logic_capture (moved from PIO1) for channels 0-32
 Total             31

-* PIO1 has PIO features that were introduced in RP235x devices; RP2040 uses PIO0.

 * PIO1 has PIO features that were introduced in RP235x devices; RP2040 uses PIO0.

 ## Weird Issues